-Fill out your online application to get your volunteering career started with PACC.
-To learn more about PACC’s volunteer program and the types of opportunities available, visit PACC’s volunteer website.
+To learn more about PACC’s volunteer program and fill out an application, visit PACC’s volunteer website.

 Examples: Dog walking- Give the dogs the one-on-one attention they need to stay happy and calm.
 The dogs need this socialization, it is very stressful for a dog to stay in their kennel 24 hours a day.
 Happy dogs are more appealing and more adoptable!
 Schedules are flexible.
 You can also join Tucson Ruff Runners and take a pup for a morning or evening jog to work off excess energy!

 Cat cuddling- Give the cats the one-on-one attention they need to get socialized or stay socialized.
 It is very stressful for a cat to stay in a small cage 24 hours a day.
 Schedules are flexible.